alexreisner/geocoder/README.md

     Venue.geocoded                     # venues with coordinates
     Venue.not_geocoded                 # venues without coordinates

+Objects are ordered by distance by default.
+To turn it off use the following:

+    Venue.near('Omaha', 20, :order => false) # Venue.near('Omaha', :order => false) will cause an error.

 With geocoded objects you can do things like this:

     if obj.geocoded?